 Handles and feet break very easily on silver plate.
 They are made from cast white metal and soldered on with low temperature solder.
 The attachment is not strong.
 Repairing antique and vintage silver plate takes great skill to avoid damaging the silver plating.
 In addition, the feet and handles melt at very close to the same temperature as the solder.
 These silver objects may not have great intrinsic value, but hold great sentimental value.

 BROKEN handles on a silver plate dish

-The handle on this silverplate dish was broken off.
+The handle on this silver plate dish was broken off.
 These handles are cast white metal but can be soldered back on with great care to preserve the silver plating.
-After the handle was repaired the silverplating was polished lightly.
-The final result (left photo) was a vast improvement in the appearance and function.
+After the handle was repaired the silver plating was polished lightly.
+The final result (right photo) was a vast improvement in the appearance and function.

 Broken Feet of a Tray

 Feet often break off silverplate trays as in this example (right photo.)
 The feet can be soldered back with great skill and care.
 The difficulty is that the low temperature solder is very close to the melting temperature of the cast white metal feet.

 If a foot or handles breaks off your silver be very careful to save this for future repair.
 There is no source for extra feet or handles for silverplate.

 Do not use glue.
 It will not hold.